« Moral Fiber | Main | Good Guys and Bad Guys »

 Never use a verb other than "said" to carry dialogue.

 This goes a bit too far.
-Better to say, "don't be afraid to use 'said' to carry dialogue".
+Better to say, “don’t

 Never use an adverb to modify the verb "said".